 Tarragon chicken.
 A French classic for a reason.
 Simple.
 Sophisticated.
 And unspeakably satisfying, not just in terms of its creamy sauce but its ease of tossing it together and its practically cleaning up afterwards by itself thanks to everything coming together in a single pan.–Renee Schettler Rossi

-- 2 chicken legs with thighs and drumsticks attached (about 1 1/2 lbs or 680 g)
+- 2 (about 1 1/2 lbs) chicken legs with thighs and drumsticks attached

 - 5 sprigs tarragon

 - Salt and freshly ground black pepper

 - 2 tablespoons crème fraîche or sour cream

 - Preheat the oven to 350ºF (180ºC).

 - Heat the butter in a 10- or 12-inch skillet over medium-low heat until melted and foaming, about 2 minutes.

 - Pat the chicken dry with paper towels and then season the chicken legs with salt and pepper.
 Crank the heat to medium or medium-high and add the chicken to the skillet, skin-side down.
 Cook until the skin is golden and crisp, 4 to 6 minutes.

 - Flip and cook until the other side is golden, 4 minutes more.